EdbMails EDB Recovery and Migration software

 Select Live Exchange to Live Exchange Migration

-• Keep the existing job name or select ‘New Job’ if you want to enter a different name.
+• Keep the existing job name or choose ‘New Job’ if you prefer to assign a different name.

 Cross Forest Exchange server migration job name